williamcaseylucas/trello-clone/my-app/README.md

 - shrink-0 makes sure the width never expands beyond the point you define
 - ml-auto pushes it to the right
+- For images in div
+  - relative min-h-screen bg-no-repeat bg-cover bg-center
+  - then add div inside of it with: relative inset-0 bg-black/10
+- For icons
+  - have h-auto w-auto and potentialy absolute positioning with top-2 right-2
+  - have child element with icon be h-4 w-4

 # Create config